 The charge card system either charges for the prints produced or charges for the image file size (per KB, MB or GB or some other preset criteria) created by the digital photocopying process on the digital scanner units.

-The system will not let that email pass from this print server until the end users swipe card has paid for the file sizes in question.
+The system will not let that email pass from this print server until the end user swipe card has paid for the file sizes in question.

 There is no doubt that we can do the same or similar thing for our digital microfilm reader/viewer scanners and printers.